d-v-b/data-model/docs/geozarr-minispec.md

 is often applied multiple times in a series, e.g. to generate multiple levels of detail for a data variable.

+### Implementation Approach

+The implementation uses a **pyramid-based downsampling approach** with the following characteristics:

+- **Factor-of-2 Downsampling**: Each overview level reduces dimensions by a factor of 2 (COG-style downsampling)
+- **Pyramid Generation**: Overview levels are created sequentially, with each level generated from the previous level rather than from the native resolution
+- **Minimum Dimension Threshold**: Overview generation stops when the smallest dimension falls below a configurable threshold (default: 256 pixels)
+- **Native CRS Preservation**: All overview levels maintain the same coordinate reference system as the native data
+- **Consistent Variable Structure**: Each overview level contains the same set of variables as the native resolution level

 GeoZarr defines a layout for downsampled Datasets (and the original dataset).
 Given some source Dataset `s0`, that dataset and all downsampled Datasets `s1`, `s2`, ... are stored in a flat layout inside a Multiscale Dataset `D`.
 The presence of downsampled Datsets in `D` is signalled by a [special key](#attributes-3) in the attributes of `D`.